Josen Shakuhachi

 Origins of the shakuhachi

 These flutes were crafted from bamboo poles, jade, various stones, and ivory.
-Shakuhachi were also shorter at approximately 1.08 shaku in length or, ichi-shaku-hachi-bu, which comes out to be about 32.7 cm or 12.8 in.
-That’s 22 cm shorter than the later and current standard of 1.8 key of ‘D’ or, ichi-shaku-hachi-sun, which is around 54.5 cm or 21.5 in.
+Shakuhachi were also shorter at approximately 1.08 shaku in length or ichi-shaku-hachi-bu (32.7 cm or 12.8 in).
+They were 22 cm or 8.7 in shorter than the later and current standard of 1.8 key of ‘D’ or ichi-shaku-hachi-sun, which is around 54.5 cm or 21.5 in (hassun for short).

 Madaké bamboo

 For over a thousand years, craftspeople have primarily used Madaké 真竹 bamboo for shakuhachi musical instrument construction.
-Madaké bamboo is native to China, thus Japanese people imported the first live plants, from Zhejiang province to be exact.
-Crafstpeople primarily use Madaké bamboo because of its favorable characteristics and its abundance in Japan.
+Madaké bamboo is native to China.
+Japanese people imported the first live plants from Zhejiang province.
+Craftspeople primarily use Madaké bamboo because of its favorable characteristics and its abundance in Japan.

 Playing shakuhachi in front of giant Madaké bamboo, 2010